 The [Number of Ports] line must begin with the keyword [Number of Ports], in brackets as shown.
 This keyword is followed by a single positive integer argument, separated from the keyword by whitespace.

-The [Number of Ports] line is required for Version 2.0 files and must appear after the options line, before any other keywords and before any network data.
+The [Number of Ports] keyword is required for Version 2.0 files.
+It must be the first keyword after the options line.